Video-Browser: Towards Agentic Open-web Video Browsing: Benchmark

 \subsection{Dataset Statistics}

 The final benchmark consists of 210 validated questions spanning 8 diverse genres.
 As illustrated in Figure \ref{fig:benchmark}, the distribution prioritizes complex visual narratives, with Film (29\%) and Sports (21\%) forming the core, ensuring agents are evaluated on dynamic events rather than just static metadata.
 The difficulty is stratified into a pyramidal structure: while Level 1 (125 samples) tests explicit retrieval, Level 2 (62) and Level 3 (23) specifically target advanced capabilities in implicit retrieval and cross-source reasoning.
+We provide some analysis of the benchmark in Appendix \ref{detailed_analysis}.